-- If your citation is longer than one line, indent the following lines by 1.25 cm (hanging indentation).
-For a sample paper in MLA style visit the Purdue University Online Writing Lab.
+- If your citation is longer than one line, indent all the lines after the first one by 1.25 cm (this is called a hanging indentation).
+For a sample paper in MLA style, visit the Purdue University Online Writing Lab.

 The 8th edition of MLA citation style has designed a method of creating citations that can be applied to any source.
 There are now 9 core elements that are to be included in a citation.